 NURBS curves and surfaces

-There is no support for mesh vertex colors, armatures, animation, lights, cameras, empty objects, parenting, or transformations.
+There is no support for mesh Color Attributes, armatures, animation, lights, cameras, empty objects, parenting, or transformations.

 Blender now only supports complex node-based shading.
 OBJ having a fixed pipeline-like support of materials, this add-on uses the generic wrapper featured by Blender to convert between both.